Snowleopard-osu/osu-wiki/news/2017-08-30-beatmap-spotlight-july-2017.md

 --------

-And that is all we had in the Spotlights this month.
-We hope you enjoy the mapsets we offered this time and we hope you look forward to what we have in store next month as well!
+And that concludes this month's Spotlights listing.
+We hope that you click, drum, catch, and mash your heart out from these maps - and may you look forward to next month's installment!

+Remember to play through the whole set in your given gamemode (or all of them) to nab yourself a shiny new Spotlight medal for your profile page!

 —OnosakiHito